Tacoma Dry Dock

 Some shipyards added showers to the job site, but there were complaints from workers that there were only a few showers for hundreds of workers to use.

-Most workers didn’t want to wait two hours to take a shower after a long workday.
+Most workers didn’t want to wait two hours to shower after a long workday.
 Instead, they returned home with asbestos-filled clothing and asbestos fibers in their hair and on their skin.

 Talk to an experienced asbestos attorney if you were exposed to asbestos at the Tacoma Drydocks.
 They can help you seek compensation.